vitaminwater/rotonde/README.md

+Rotonde makes connected hardware development accessible to every developer.
+It enables you to access low-level functions through a language-agnostic API.
-Rotonde unifies  the use of libraries and devices across languages and platforms.

-Use the best libraries available, not just the one available for your favorite language.
+*Rotonde unifies the use of libraries and devices across languages and platforms, so you can use the best libraries available, not just the one available for your favorite language.*

+- Language agnostic
+- Hardware abstraction
+- Connected
+- Remote coding on any hardware

 # Rotonde